masonmedia-projects/decentral/README.md

 ## **SWUP**

-This version of decentral.ca uses [SWUP](https://github.com/gmrchk/swup) as a framework for AJAX page transitions and the addition of entrance/exit animation classes.
+This version of decentral.ca uses the [SWUP](https://github.com/gmrchk/swup) library for AJAX page transitions and the addition of entrance/exit animation classes.
 This gives the site an app-like user experience: pages do not reload, view changes are fast, the initial page load is light, and it is easily extensible with simple (or complex) css and js animations.

 SWUP works by wrapping main page content (any content you want changed without refresh) in a swup id `id="swup"`.
 This alone works to swap out content without reload.
 The addition of a `.transition-` class then offers great flexibility in creating custom animation options (refer the SWUP API).
 The base class for fading in and out is `.transition-fade`.